 Depending on what you do, you could also make good use of Facebook or Twitter.
 You could also write blog articles relevant to your work and share them across social media to get seen.

 But be cautious.
 Employers or headhunters will often search for people before they hire them.
-Whether you are using your social media for professional reasons or not, don’t post anything that you wouldn’t want a potential employer to see. Â
+Whether you use your social media for professional reasons or not, don’t post anything you wouldn’t want a potential employer to see.

 Research the Industry

-1. Gather Information
+1. Gather information

-Begin by researching the industry and specific companies you’re interested in.
+Begin with information about the industry and specific companies you’re interested in.
 Look for news articles, company websites, and social media profiles to learn about their history, products, and services.
 Use resources like Glassdoor, LinkedIn, and Indeed to understand company culture and employee satisfaction.
 A LinkedIn survey shows that 75% of job seekers research a company’s brand before they apply for a job.
 Don’t be afraid to contact the vacancy holder or people in the company who can tell you more about the job.

 2. Network